black-sliver/PopTracker/doc/PACKS.md

 Rules starting with `$` will call the lua function with that name, `@<location>/<section>` will use the result of a different access rule, other rules will just look at items' `code` (runs ProviderCountForCode(rule)).

 For `$` rules, arguments can be supplied with `|`. `$test|a|b` will call `test("a","b")`.
-The return value has to be a number (count).
+The return value has to be a number (count) or boolean (since v0.20.4).

 Rules inside `[` `]` are optional (i.e. glitches work around this rule).